SomanathanSubramaniyan/Iris-Project/README.md

 - Download Anaconda
 - Install Anaconda
 - Create a "data" folder in your work directory.
 Copy iris data file in the "data" folder and name the file as "iris"
-- Execute Iris-flowerpy in the Terminal using command "python Iris-flower.py"
+- Execute Iris-flower.py in the Terminal using command "python Iris-flower.py"
   - The program is divided into 3 sections
   - Section 1 : Using Iris Data, create the python-pandas data frame
       - Read the data from iris.csv file and Create python list for each flower with attributes